Home » Blog » Music Teachers Tips » Lesson Planning » 9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

-As an elementary music teacher, you NEED a summer break.
-Plan your summer in order to arrive rested, motivated, and ready to go when school resumes.
+Elementary music teachers NEED a summer break.
+Plan your summer to arrive rested, motivated, and ready to go when school resumes.
 Take a peek at these key summer lesson planning tips.

 Some of the links on our site are affiliate links.
 If you click on a link and make a purchase, we may earn a small commission.

+We couldn’t even celebrate the last day of school.
+Our rosy, flushed faces and low-grade fevers were apparent by the end of the day.
+My exhausted kids and I fell onto the couch when we got home.
 We were sick.
-Our rosy, flushed faces and low-grade fevers were apparent by the end of the day.
-My kids and I fell onto the couches exhausted when we got home.
-We couldn’t even celebrate the last day of school.
-(This was pre-COVID,)
+The busy demands of the end-of-the-year schedule paired with a mild case of 5ths disease had wiped us out.

 Bookmark and share this post.
-Then, once you are rested, see the tips below to prepare for your best school year!
+Then, once you are rested, see the tips below to prepare for your best school year yet!

 Elementary Music Teacher Tips | Summer Lesson Planning